tsgates/arch-wiki-markdown/wiki/XScreenSaver.md

     newLoginCommand: /usr/bin/gdmflexiserver

-Note:The command given is for GDM; if you are using a different login manager, you will need to replace it with your preferred login manager's command.
+Note:The command given is for GDM; if using a different login manager, replace it with the preferred login manager's command.

 Lock Screen
 -----------

-You may immediately trigger xscreensaver, if it is running, and lock the screen with the following command:
+To immediately trigger xscreensaver, if it is running, and lock the screen, execute the following command:

     $ xscreensaver-command --lock

 > Automatically lock when suspending/sleeping/hibernating

+The best option is to install xss-lock from AUR, and run this command from the X session autostart script:

+    xss-lock -- xscreensaver-command -lock &

-Install xuserrun-git from AUR, and create the following file:
+Another option is to install xuserrun-git from AUR, and create the following file:

     /etc/systemd/system/xscreensaver.service